mjbright/packer-tf-vault/labs/lab4-tf-first-instance/index.md

 Run `terraform apply`

-The output has a + next to `aws_instance.lab1-tf-example`, meaning that Terraform will create this resource.
+The output has a + next to `aws_instance.tf-example`, meaning that Terraform will create this resource.
 Beneath that, it shows the attributes that will be set.
 When the value displayed is (known after apply), it means that the value won't be known until the resource is created.

 Terraform will now pause and wait for your approval before proceeding.
 If anything in the plan seems incorrect or dangerous, it is safe to abort here with no changes made to your infrastructure.